 “That was the bargain, was it not?
 I did not gainsay you the other night when— Um.”

 “Aye, I am sorry.
 I know that was hurtful.
 I saw a beautiful woman, not a leprosy-befouled witch.
-But then I saw the glint of your hair in the firelight, which … It truly is your coloring.
-But here,” he said softly, “this is what I want you to know: I have not slept with Emelisse since I was an adolescent.
+But then I saw the glint of your hair in the firelight, which … But here,” he said softly, “this is what I want you to know: I have not slept with Emelisse since I was a squire.
 I have not slept with any of the others at all.
 I don’t want to.
 I have known you for a month, and I have slept with you for a third of that.
 That is something they covet desperately.”
 He shrugged.
 “Emelisse.
 Dillena is so quiet, I’m not sure what she wants most of the time.
 Maebh and Ardith sleep together.
 I would likely not be welcome.”
 He chuckled.

 “Why are you telling me all this?
 I do not need to know the details of your relations with them.
 Would rather not, in fact.”